ethereum/consensus-specs/specs/_features/eip7668/beacon_chain.md

-Limit churn -- The Beacon Chain
+EIP-7668 -- The Beacon Chain

 ## Table of contents